sandervanvugt/van-vugt-kubernetes/RHCSA-challenge-creating-partitions-and-filesystems/1_task.md

 1. Create a disk image file with the name /root/diskfile.img and a size of 8GiB (8192 MiB)
 2. Use this disk image file in a loop device
 3. Verify the loop device was created successfully
+Be patient as it will take some time on this system to create the image file (2 or 3 minutes is normal)